Authored by

 Kent Syverson

-UW System Economic Development Grant ($451,317 for 2013-15) The Responsible Mining Initiative: Building an Educated STEM Workforce for the Natural Resource Industry, co-authored by Dr. J. Brian Mahoney
+UW System Economic Development Grant ($451,317 for 2013-15) The Responsible Mining Initiative: Building an Educated STEM Workforce for the Natural Resource Industry, co-authored with Dr. J. Brian Mahoney

 Syverson, K.M., 2020, Adventures in Glacier Bay—A Glacial Geologist’s True Stories of Life in the Alaskan Wilderness: Amazon.com, ISBN 9798632713702, 172p.
 Full-color memoir documenting my time in Glacier Bay National Park and Preserve with the National Geographic Society’s Burroughs Glacier Expedition.
 For more information, go to https://www.linkedin.com/pulse/my-book-adventures-glacier-bay-has-been-published-kent-syverson/